To Footer

 Orientation to Early Childhood Education

-Introduces information related to designing appropriate environments and curricula for infants, toddlers, and preschoolers.
+Introduces information related to designing appropriate environments and curricula for children ages birth through age eight.
 Explores the historical and current influences on early childhood education.
 Includes twenty (20) hours of required field experience.
-Lecture: 3.0 credits (45 contact hours).
+Lecture: 3 credits (45 contact hours).

 Attributes: Technical